Booligoosh/codetheweb.blog/_posts/2017-12-05-css-flexboxes.md

 If you have any feedback, questions, need help or just want to say hi, do so [in the comments below][comments] and I'll reply to you!

-See you next time, where I'll be doing a special article on [how to make a full-page image header][full-page-image-header], using some of the things that we learnt today (hint hint perfect centering &#128521;<!--http://graphemica.com/%F0%9F%98%89-->)
+See you next time, where I'll be doing a special article on [how to make a full-page hero image][full-page-image-hero], using some of the things that we learnt today (hint hint perfect centering &#128521;<!--http://graphemica.com/%F0%9F%98%89-->)

 Keep coding, have an awesome day, and see you then!